 Seek Recovery Services at CarePlus New Jersey

 Drug use and addiction are serious problems in today’s society, especially with drugs like gabapentin being easily accessible to the greater public.
-If you or a loved one suffer from substance abuse we look forward to helping you find recovery.
+If you or a loved one suffer from gabapentin misuse, gabapentin addiction, or are concerned that a gabapentin overdose is eminent, please contact our substance abuse experts, we look forward to helping you find recovery.

-CarePlus in New Jersey offers recovery services, support, sound medical advice.
+CarePlus in New Jersey offers recovery services, support, and sound medical advice.
+Gabapentin addiction treatment is something we can help you with.
 We offer outpatient services and programs designed based upon your schedule.
 As an in-network facility that also accepts state insurance – we are confident we can help you or a loved one find the right help needed.
 If during our initial assessment our doctors determine an inpatient detoxification treatment is in your best interest, we will guide you to the right facility.
 Currently we treat both adults, adolescents and all family who seek recovery services.
 Reach out to us today so we can discuss the best treatment options available.